HansiG3/RecruitIt/README.md

 - **User Authentication:** Registration, login, and account management for both job seekers and employers.
 - **Job Listings:** Employers can post, edit, and delete listings; job seekers can search and apply.
 - **Application Management:** Job seekers manage their applications, while employers handle candidate applications.
-- **Profile Management:** Users can update personal information, resumes, contact details, and skills.
+- **Profile Management:** Users can update personal information, resumes and skills.
 - **Search and Filter:** Jobs can be searched and filtered based on location, job type, salary, and more.
 - **Notifications:** Users receive updates on job statuses and application responses.